uphy/agent-sync/docs/input-output.md

 | `**/*.md` | All Markdown files in any subdirectory (recursive) |
 | `!*_test.md` | Exclude all test Markdown files |

+For detailed information about glob pattern syntax and behavior, see the [Glob Patterns](glob-patterns.md) documentation.

 ### Examples

 ```yaml